codegrann/personal-portfolio/writeup.md

 ### About

 - Added tittle, paragraph about myself, social acc. icons and an avatar.
-- Made the section responsive upto small screen sizes
+- Made the section responsive upto small screen sizes.
 <!-- ![assets/pic.jpeg](assets/pic.jpeg) -->

 ### Skills + Services

 - Added technological tools I often use.
-- Added two services I provide
+- Added three services I provide.
-- Added a bunner to welcome freelance hires
+- Added a bunner to welcome freelance hires.

+### Projects

+- Included 6 projects completed
+- Each has a button that opens a modal to show additional information about the project.
+- Each has a link to the live demo of the project.

 ## FOOTER